 General Review and Usage Variation 2) Each student chooses 4 vocabulary words.
 The student writes the word on one side of an index card, and the student friendly definition on the other side of the card.
 The student tapes the cards on his/her sleeves, then walks around, asking classmates if they can say what's on the back side of the card (it may be the word, or the definition, depending on how the student taped them).
 If the classmate gets the right answer, the classmate pulls the card off and keeps it as a "point".
 The student with the most cards at the end of the given time frame wins.
-Connect to Self Variation 1) Direct connection ELOQUENT reminds me of the president because he has to make a lot of speeches and say them correctly with just the right words Writing Variation 1) Students use sentence stems, including the word 'because' or 'when'.
-The king was(student inserts vocabulary word) because Yesterday I(student inserts vocabulary word) when
+Connect to Self Variation 1) Direct connection ELOQUENT reminds me of the president because he has to make a lot of speeches and say them correctly with just the right words Writing Variation 2) Teacher provides a writing prompt that will help students build personal connections with vocabulary words.
+Think of a time when you had to be either an ARTIST, EDITOR, or DIRECTOR.
+Write about it.
+Think of a time when you might need to be a DESIGNER or a SEPARATOR.
+Write a paragraph to tell about it.

-Day 1: FIRST READ
+Day 1: First Read

-PURPOSE: Read for general understanding and enjoyment.
+$\underline{\text{PURPOSE:}} \ \ \text{Read for general understanding and}$ enjoyment.

-RI.1.1 - Ask and answer questions about key details in a text.
+1.RI.1.1 Ask and answer questions about key details in a text.

-RI.1.2 - Identify a topic and retell key details of a text.
+1.RI.1.2 Identify a topic and retell key details of a text.

 Set the purpose for reading and ask questions following each page of text based on the FIRST READ column of the following chart.
 Highlight vocabulary in the text on sticky notes or an anchor chart as you read.